iprignano/tendina/README.md

 Usage
 ===

-To use Tendina, you need to have some basic markup for your menu.
-That means you need to have some unordered lists, nested:
+To use Tendina, you just need to have some basic markup for your menu.
+That means you'll have some nested unordered lists, like this:

 ```html
 <ul class="dropdown">